 How do I choose the best Xcel-Wobbler nozzle?

 Nozzles are selected by flow and distance of throw.
 The “number” of a nozzle represents its diameter in 64th’s of an inch.
 For example, a Number 9 nozzle is 9/64” in diameter.
 With a larger nozzle, the flow rate will be higher: this affects the number of heads that can operate at the same time and the size of the water supply and underground pipe required to supply your sprinklers.

 How closely should I space Xcel-Wobbler sprinklers in my nursery?

 The Xcel Wobber should be spaced to allow the droplets from one sprinkler to hit the next sprinkler head.
 This “head to head” coverage provides an overlap that turns the distribution of water from a circle to a square – a desirable goal since most container nurseries layout containers in a square pattern.
 If you want a sprinkler that delivers water in a circle to water a square pattern, sprinklers need to be spaced close together as shown below.

 Close sprinkler spacing reduces the dry areas shown in the diagram but also increases the application rate and the number of heads required.

-How long do I run my Wobbler system to irrigate my containers?
+How long should I run my Xcel-Wobbler system?

 A Wobbler irrigation system will deliver a large amount of water in a short period of time.
 Webbers have flow rates of 1 to 6 GPM for each head.
 How long the system should run depends on container size and irrigation frequency.
 Small containers need short, frequent applications of water and nutrients.
 Depending on the size of the nozzle, irrigation time can range from 10 to 20 minutes, two to three times a day in the hot growing season.